nesbita/project-2-pitches/README.md

 -Create a DELETE route to remove comments

 8. Stretch goals (x2-5)
--use geolocation API and mapbox to show user's distance from farmer's markets -include mapping visuals
+-use geolocation API and mapbox to show user's distance from farmers markets -include mapping visuals
 -save zip code